realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 Next, we need to create a Realm (5).
 Note that this is done asynchrounously using `await`.
 There are a couple of components necessary for opening a synced Realm:

 - `app`: An instance of `App` (6) represents your Realm App that you created in Atlas.
 Therefore we need to pass the `app id` in here.
-- `user`: If a user has been logged in before, we can access them by using `app.currentUser` (7).
-In case there has not been a successful login before this variable will be null (8).
-In this case we need to register in a new user.
-For our simple example we can furthermore assume that no user was registered before and the game was started for the first time.
+- `user`: If a user has been logged in before, we can access them by using `app.CurrentUser` (7).
+In case there has not been a successful login before this variable will be null (8) and we need to register a new user.

 The actual values for `email` and `password` are not really relevant for this example.
 In your game you would use more `Input Field` objects to ask the user for this data.
 Here we can just use `Guid` to generate random values.
 Using `EmailPasswordAuth.RegisterUserAsync` offered by the `App` class we can then register the user (9) and finally log them in (10) using these credentials.
 Note that we need to await this asynchrounous call again.